Gordon J. Russell

 Gordon James Russell (December 22, 1859 – September 14, 1919) was a United States representative from Texas and a United States district judge of the United States District Court for the Eastern District of Texas.

 Russell was nominated by President William H. Taft on May 27, 1910, to a seat vacated by David E. Bryant.
-He was confirmed by the United States Senate on June 6, 1910, and received commission the same day.
-Russell's service was terminated on September 14, 1919, due to death.
+He was confirmed by the United States Senate on June 6, 1910, and received his commission the same day.
+Russell served until his death on September 14, 1919.

 Education and career

-Born on December 22, 1859, in Huntsville, Madison County, Alabama, Russell attended the common schools, the Sam Bailey Institute in Griffin, Georgia and Crawford High School in Dalton, Georgia.
+Born on December 22, 1859, in Huntsville, Alabama, Russell attended the common schools, the Sam Bailey Institute in Griffin, Georgia and Crawford High School in Dalton, Georgia.
 He received an Artium Baccalaureus degree in 1877 from the University of Georgia and read law the same year.
 He taught school in Dalton.
 He was admitted to the bar and entered private practice in Dalton from 1878 to 1879.
 He was in private practice in Texas from 1879 to 1884.
 He was in private practice in Van Zandt County, Texas from 1884 to 1895.
-He was a Judge of the Van Zandt County Court 1890 to 1892.
-He resumed private practice in Willsport, Texas starting in 1892.
+He was a Judge of the Van Zandt County Court from 1890 to 1892.
+He resumed private practice in Willsport, Texas, starting in 1892.
 He was district attorney for the Seventh Judicial District of Texas from 1892 to 1896.
-He continued private practice in Tyler, Texas starting in 1895.
+He continued private practice in Tyler, Texas, starting in 1895.
 He was a Judge of the Texas District Court for the Seventh Judicial District from 1896 to 1902.